- About Us

 Dental hygiene is an important part of your pet's health, because dental disease can be associated with other serious health problems such as heart disease and kidney disease.
 But how do you know if your pet has a healthy mouth?
 Let us examine your pet's teeth and gums to help determine if there are any dental issues you should know about.
 After a brief visual examination, we may recommend a more detailed examination (which requires sedation), a dental cleaning, or options for at-home dental care.
 We want your pet to live a long, healthy life, and we understand that maintaining a healthy mouth is part of that.
 Your pet's health is important to us, so let us help you with this commitment.
 Call today to discuss your pet's dental care needs and how we can help!

-When considering options for purchasing medication, pet owners have many choices, including online pharmacies and mail-order catalogs.
-But where can you truly get the best value for your money?
-Who can offer you the most reliable and personalized service?
+When considering options for purchasing medication, pet owners have many choices including online pharmacies.
+But where can you get the most reliable and personalized service?
 Who has the most complete medical information on your pets, and the ability to anticipate drug interactions or other problems that can result from inappropriately administering medication?
-Before you purchase your next prescription or medication refill, ask us about our fully stocked pharmacy.
+Before you purchase your next prescription or medication refill, ask us about our fully stocked pharmacy and be sure to check out our online store, VetSource.

 Each year, thousands of pets go missing, and many don't make it back home.
 Many pets (especially indoor pets) don't wear collars or tags.
 Even if your pet wears a collar and identification tag, collars can break off and tags can become damaged and unreadable, so these forms of identification may not be enough to ensure your pet's safe return.
 Your pet needs a form of identification that is reliable and can't get lost, stolen, or damaged.
 A microchip is a safe, simple form of identification that can significantly increase the chance that your pet will return safely.
 Ask us about microchipping your pet today!